gramineproject/graphene/Examples/ra-tls-mbedtls/README.md

 # RA-TLS Minimal Example

-This directory contains the Makefile, the template server manifest, and the minimal server and client written against the mbedTLS 2.21.0 library.
+This directory contains the Makefile, the template server manifest, and the minimal server and client written against the mbedTLS 2.26.0 library.
 This was tested on a machine with SGX v1 and Ubuntu 18.04.

-The server and client are based on `ssl_server.c` and `ssl_client.c` example programs shipped with mbedTLS.
+The server and client are based on `ssl_server.c` and `ssl_client1.c` example programs shipped with mbedTLS.
 We modified them to allow using RA-TLS flows if the programs are given the command-line argument `epid`/`dcap`.
 In particular, the server uses a self-signed RA-TLS cert with the SGX quote embedded in it via `ra_tls_create_key_and_crt()`.
 The client uses an RA-TLS verification callback to